12-03-02 - Product

 low carb ice cream mixes, now you can have great ice

-cream in about 3 minutes mix-time and 20 to 30 minutes total!
+cream in about 3 minutes mix-time and 20-30 minutes total!
 We highly recommend using

 the Cuisinart Ice Cream maker (rotating freezer bowl type.)
 Several members brought